Ask an Expert: Ten ways to watch your weight over the holidays

 Ask an Expert is a public education forum only.

 Questions are selected for the Web site based on their general interest to a wide audience.
-Send a question to our experts.

 Ask an Expert does not respond directly to your questions or provide personal medical advice, diagnoses, treatment recommendations or second opinions through our Web site or by e-mail.
 Please talk with your health care provider about any questions specific to your medical care.